vedansh-glitch/FlickerDrop/README.md

+Desktop client source code is coming tomorrow!
+Cleaning up the repository.
+Android APK & Desktop binaries are already live in the Releases section for testing. 🔥

 # ⚡ FlickerDrop (v1.0) - High-Speed Offline Optical Data Transfer Ecosystem

 FlickerDrop is an innovative, cross-platform data transfer framework engineered to stream data completely offline.
 By transforming complex binary files into high-frequency dynamic visual frames, it establishes a high-throughput communication channel between your computer and mobile phone.